ThisDudeBoy/InviteCount/README.md

 +servers-list      Show the servers list.
 ```

-If you want to see the bot before installing them, just test [Allegoria](https://discordapp.com/oauth2/authorize?client_id=850080680578383872&scope=bot&permissions=2146958847).\n
+If you want to see the bot before installing them, just test [Allegoria](https://discordapp.com/oauth2/authorize?client_id=850080680578383872&scope=bot&permissions=2146958847).<br>
-The main bot [InviteCount](https://top.gg/bot/577236734245470228/invite) don't use this code anymore.\nYou can test the new version by adding them on your discord.
+The main bot [InviteCount](https://top.gg/bot/577236734245470228/invite) don't use this code anymore.<br>You can test the new version by adding them on your discord.
 ## Links

 *   [Discord](https://discord.com/invite/6QsXCfw)